-Clot removal: Large clots can be removed via a catheter that is threaded through blood vessels to the site of the clot.
+Clot removal: Large clots can be removed using a catheter tube that is threaded through blood vessels to the site of the clot.

-Vein filter: Using a catheter, a small filter that traps any clots and prevents them from reaching the lungs is positioned in the main vein leading to the heart (the inferior vena cava).
+Vein filter: A small filter that traps clots and prevents them from reaching the lungs is positioned using a catheter in the main vein leading to the heart.
 This procedure is usually used for people unable to take anticoagulant drugs or when the action of anticoagulant drugs is inadequate or not fast enough.

 Preventing deep vein thrombosis will help to prevent pulmonary embolism.
 Measures to prevent blood clots forming in the legs include:

 - Giving anticoagulants to people at risk of clots before and after surgery and to people who have had a heart attack, stroke, or complications of cancer

 - Wearing elasticated compression stockings, which squeeze the legs helping the veins and leg muscles move blood more efficiently and reduce the pooling of blood in the lower legs

 - Elevating the legs when possible and during the night to help reduce blood pooling

 - Intermittent pneumatic compression, which involves using a device that massages and squeezes the veins in the legs to improve blood flow.

 The risk of blood clots developing while traveling is generally low, but the risk increases with longer duration of travel, and if you have other risk factors.
 The following activities can help to prevent blood clots during travel: